 Thanks to advances in 3D printing, today’s technology can produce a whole range of things cheaper and more energy-efficient.
-Estonian scientists have come up with a breakthrough that we can use to build affordable 3D printed houses, according to Digital Trends.
+Estonian scientists have come up with a breakthrough that we can use to build affordable 3D-printed houses, according to Digital Trends.

 The entire project is also interesting from an economic point of view – it could ultimately reduce the cost of building houses to about a tenth.
 Researcher Jüri Liiv adds that “Peat has excellent antibacterial and thermal properties and is cheap and widely available in many areas of the world.”